8go/matrix-eno-bot/README.md

 # configure bot basics
 cp config.yaml.example config.yaml
 vim config.yaml # adjust the config file to your needs
-# configure bot command dictionary (thanks to @wolterhv)
+# configure bot command dictionary (applause and thanks to @wolterhv)
+# first, read all the comments in commands.yaml.example
+# then adjust the "paths"
+# then (optionally) add your own commands at the end of the file
 cp commands.yaml.example commands.yaml
-vim commands.yaml # adjust the commands config file to your needs
+vim commands.yaml # adjust paths, add your custom commands
 # make scripts executable
 chmod 755 eno/scripts/*
 # configure bot as service